Ordinary court

-Ordinary court or judicial court is a type of court with comprehensive subject-matter jurisdiction compared to 'specialized court' with limited jurisdiction over specific filed of matters, such as intellectual property court.
+Ordinary court or judicial court is a type of court with comprehensive subject-matter jurisdiction compared to 'specialized court' with limited jurisdiction over specific field of matters, such as intellectual property court.
 Due to its comprehensive feature, ordinary courts usually deal with civil case and criminal case, and treated as core part of conventional judiciary.
 Especially for common law countries, the term superior court is used for courts with general jurisdiction (regardless of instance level in chain of appellate procedure), compared to courts with limited jurisdiction over minor, petty cases such as small claims court.

 Sometimes, the term ordinary court is referred to courts with regular procedure or composition, compared to an extraordinary court with irregular procedure or composition.

 Ordinary courts by country

 France

 In France, ordinary courts (ordre judiciaire) are courts under TITLE VIII of Constitution of France separated from administrative courts and constitutional court.
 These ordinary courts mainly deals with civil and criminal cases, and are composed of judges called 'magistrates (Magistrat)' educated from French National School for the Judiciary, while judges composing administrative court and constitutional court are usually not trained in French National School for the Judiciary.
 Chain of ordinary court's hierarchy inside French judiciary has Court of Cassation as their highest court.